-Sesamoid bones are unique because they are the only bones in the body that are not connected to other bones via joints.
+Sesamoid bones are the only bones in the body that are not connected to other bones via joints.
 Instead, they are connected to other bones by tendons, or they are embedded in muscles in the body.

 Examples of sesamoid bones in the body include the kneecap and two small bones in the foot, which are roughly the size of a corn kernel.